Blackfeet Nation: Government

 The Blackfeet Nation runs the sovereign government on the reservation through its elected Tribal Business Council.
 For many years Earl Old Person led the council.
 Old Person was also the honorary chief of the tribe.
 It provides most services, including courts, child welfare, employment assistance, wildlife management, health care, education, land management, and senior services, as well as garbage collection and water systems.
 They worked with the federal Bureau of Indian Affairs to replace native police with federal officers in 2003 because of problems in the local force.

 The reservation includes several types of land use.
 Of the total 1462640 acre, 650558 acre are held in trust for enrolled tribal members, 311324 acre are held directly by the tribe, and 8292 acre are Government Reserve, mostly irrigation projects and the Cut Bank Boarding School Reserve.
 The remaining 529826 acre are Fee lands, which is taxable and may be privately owned by the tribe, tribe members or non-tribe members.

 The tribe leases some of its communal land for homes, farms, grazing, and commercial uses.
 They offer leases to tribe members prior to non-members.
 The tribe has the right of first refusal; all private land offered for sale within the reservation must be offered to the tribe first.
 If they decline to purchase it, they grant a waiver permitting purchase by non-Native parties.

 Transportation

 There are no paved north–south roads in Glacier National Park.
 Access to sites on the east side of the park is provided by U.S. Route 89, which runs through the reservation to the Canada–US border, crossing near Chief Mountain.
 It provides access to the Canadian sister national park, Waterton Lakes.
 Both east–west routes for the park travel through the reservation, as does the passenger train service on Amtrak's Empire Builder.
 Several hiking trails continue out of the park and across the reservation; they require Blackfeet-issued permits for use.

+Education

+The portions of the reservation in Glacier County are in multiple school districts: Browning Elementary School District and Browning High School District include large portions of the reservation.
+Other parts are in the East Glacier Park Elementary School District (which feeds into Browning HSD), Mountain View Elementary School District, Cut Bank Elementary School District, and Cut Bank High School District (Cut Bank HSD takes Cut Bank and Mountain View students).

+The portion of the reservation in Pondera County is in the Heart Butte K-12 Schools school district.